titepweb/dotfiles/zsh/.config/nvim/README.md

 ## HOW TO MANAGE IDEAS AND THEIR SOURCE CODES

 I use files to manage dotfiles, and even script/vim... plugins.
-"Files and Directory Hierachy" idea is really awsome!
+"Files and Directory Hierachy" idea is really awesome!
 Thanks to `bash completion`, zsh's built-in completion feature, and especially `fuzzy finders` like fzf, the complexity of the management method is no longer a problem.
-Take a look at : [fzf](https://github.com/junegunn/fzf) with its 1. executable script, 2. fzf-tmux, 3. shell extension for bash, zsh, fish, 4. vim plugin .
+Take a look at : [**fzf**](https://github.com/junegunn/fzf) with its 1. executable script, 2. fzf-tmux, 3. shell extension for bash, zsh, fish, 4. vim plugin .

 **Manage vimscript by sourcing *.vim files**